Homepage > Blank IRS W-8BEN Template

 Documents used along the form

-The IRS W-8BEN form is essential for non-U.S. persons to establish their foreign status and claim tax treaty benefits.
-However, several other forms and documents are commonly used in conjunction with the W-8BEN.
-Below is a brief description of each.
+The IRS W-8BEN form is essential for foreign individuals or entities receiving income from U.S. sources.
+It helps establish foreign status and claim any applicable tax treaty benefits.
+However, it is often accompanied by other forms and documents that further clarify the taxpayer's situation.
+Below is a list of additional documents that are commonly used alongside the W-8BEN.

-• W-8BEN-E: This form serves a similar purpose as the W-8BEN, but it is specifically designed for foreign entities rather than individuals.
-It verifies foreign status for tax withholding purposes.
+• IRS W-8BEN-E: This form is similar to the W-8BEN but is specifically designed for foreign entities.
+It serves to certify their foreign status and claim any benefits under tax treaties, ensuring proper withholding rates on U.S. income.

 Similar forms